AIMLab-UBC/Boltzmann/ReadMe.md

 Katherine, this is for you to update!

 ### 4. Boltzmann Semantic Score Computation
-To evaluate the semantic alignment between vision and language models using the **Boltzmann Semantic Score**, simply run:
+To evaluate the semantic alignment between vision and language models using the **Boltzmann Semantic Score**, simply run (for the given dataset, you can choose between LGG or GBM):

 ```bash
 bash ./boltzmann_semantic_score/vision_language_score_evaluator.sh